RAFALES

 Details and accessibility

-The training camp will take place over two days, with an opening panel on Friday evening.
-Social activities are planned for Saturday evening, and meals will be offered on Saturday and Sunday lunchtimes, as well as on Sunday evening when the now traditional ORA monthly dinner will be held.
+The learning camp will take place over two days, with an opening panel on Friday evening.
+Social activities are planned for Saturday evening, and meals will be offered on the two days, as well as on Sunday evening when the now traditional ORA monthly dinner will be held.

+The event will mainly take place in the Comité Social Centre-sud building, located at 1710 Beaudry Street, Montreal.
 The main room is wheelchair-accessible, but not the ones on the first floor.
 Masks are strongly recommended inside the rooms and will be available at the entrance.
 Childcare will be available during the day all weekend.
+Two workshops aimed at children will also take place on both saturday and sunday from 10am to 11am.

 Friday march 28th